View, compare, book

 Departing the Flinders Ranges, we head south towards Hawker, the hub of the Flinders Ranges and a thriving railway town until the line was relocated west in 1956.

 After a quick look around the town, we take the RM Williams Highway for a scenic drive through Orroroo, Jamestown and Clare.
 In Clare, we visit a local cellar door / bakery for tastings and lunch before continuing to Adelaide.
-We arrive at approximately 6pm and you will be dropped off at your accommodation.
+We arrive at approximately 6pm and you will be dropped off at our central Adelaide accommodation (Ibis or Hilton).

 Seat in 4WD with air con and coach seats.
 Professional driver guide.
 Most meals, as stated.
 All accommodation at motels, Outback Pubs and station stays.